Joseph Campbell: The Hero with a Thousand Faces

 From his days in college through the 1940s, Joseph Campbell turned his hand to writing fiction.
 In many of his later stories (published in the posthumous collection Mythic Imagination) he began to explore the mythological themes that he was discussing in his Sarah Lawrence classes.
 These ideas turned him eventually from fiction to non-fiction.

 Originally titled How to Read a Myth, and based on the introductory class on mythology that he had been teaching at Sarah Lawrence College, The Hero with a Thousand Faces was published in 1949 as Campbell's first foray as a solo author; it established his name outside of scholarly circles and remains, arguably, his most influential work to this day.
 The book argues that hero stories such as Krishna, Buddha, Apollonius of Tyana, and Jesus all share a similar mythological basis.
 Not only did it introduce the concept of the hero's journey to popular thinking, but it also began to popularize the very idea of comparative mythology itself – the study of the human impulse to create stories and images that, though they are clothed in the motifs of a particular time and place, draw nonetheless on universal, eternal themes.
 Campbell asserted:

 Wherever the poetry of myth is interpreted as biography, history, or science, it is killed.
 The living images become only remote facts of a distant time or sky.
 Furthermore, it is never difficult to demonstrate that as science and history, mythology is absurd.
 When a civilization begins to reinterpret its mythology in this way, the life goes out of it, temples become museums, and the link between the two perspectives becomes dissolved.

 The Masks of God

 Published between 1959 and 1968, Campbell's four-volume work The Masks of God covers mythology from around the world, from ancient to modern.
 Where The Hero with a Thousand Faces focused on the commonality of mythology (the "elementary ideas"), the Masks of God books focus upon historical and cultural variations the monomyth takes on (the "folk ideas").
-In other words, where The Hero with a Thousand Faces draws perhaps more from psychology, the Masks of God books draw more from anthropology and history.
-The four volumes of Masks of God are as follows: Primitive Mythology, Oriental Mythology, Occidental Mythology, and Creative Mythology.
+Whereas The Hero with a Thousand Faces draws more from psychology, The Masks of God series draws more from anthropology and history, with volumes dedicated to Primitive Mythology, Oriental Mythology, Occidental Mythology, and Creative Mythology.